-- S Suspension Involuntary withdrawal from the program for a period determined by MTSA - T Terminated Involuntary withdrawal from MTSA indefinitely - Transcripts are given to students on a quarterly basis.
+Suspension - Involuntary withdrawal from the Academic and/or Clinical program for a period determined by the School

+Terminated - Involuntary withdrawal from the School indefinitely

+Transcripts are given to students on a quarterly basis.
 The target dates for these transcripts is expected to be no later than the end of the month following the end of each academic quarter.